codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the submarine industry?
-It really took a dive...
+What has a bed that you can’t sleep in?
+A river.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
- 1. 10 Gb/s
+ 1. Cherry MX Black
- 2. 1 Gb/s
+ 2. Cherry MX Red
- 3. 8 Gb/s
+ 3. Cherry MX Brown
- 4. 5 Gb/s
+ 4. Cherry MX Blue

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  Cherry MX Blue
 </details>